oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    b.
 Create and configure the keystore.

+      Connect to source database (refer step 1 if required) for all below steps.

       i.
-Connect to the database and create the keystore.
+Create the keystore.

-      Execute the below query after modifying the keystore location (same as the encryption wallet location provided in step a) and the TDE password.
+      Execute the below command after modifying the keystore location (same as the encryption wallet location provided in step a) and the TDE password.

       ```text
       <copy>